Wagerr (WGR) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Wagerr Historical Price

-According to the latest data gathered on Wagerr live price page, the current price of Wagerr is 0.00192349USD.
-The circulating supply of Wagerr(WGR) is 260.56M WGR , giving it a market capitalization of $501.18K.
+According to the latest data gathered on Wagerr live price page, the current price of Wagerr is 0.00200126USD.
+The circulating supply of Wagerr(WGR) is 260.56M WGR , giving it a market capitalization of $521.44K.

 The Wagerr Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of WGR based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.